coder7475/learn-nginx/README.md

 3.  http://example.com/tasks.pl is requested - NGINX uses FastCGI handler to execute the file at /srv/www/example.com/public_html/tasks.pl and return the result.

 4.  http://example.com/username/roster.pl is requested - NGINX uses FastCGI handler to execute the file at /srv/www/example.com/public_html/username/roster.pl and return the result.

+## Reverse Proxy

+A reverse proxy accepts requests from clients and forwards the request to servers for the actual processing.
+The reverse proxy relays the results from servers to the client.

+## Load Balancer

+A load balancer distributes client requests among a group of backend servers and then relays the response from the selected server to the appropriate client.